We'll cover

 Having problem-solving abilities aids in overcoming difficulties.
 They help you pinpoint the main problem, make suggestions for fixes, select the best one, and put it into action.
+Hence, making it important to indicate problem solving skills resume.

 When employers discuss problem-solving abilities, they typically mean the capacity to handle difficult, intricate, or unforeseen circumstances.